-To estimate the cost of a data warehouse, there are several components you need to consider:
+To estimate the cost of a data warehouse, there are several components to consider:

-The most straightforward cost you'll pay is for your hardware and software infrastructure.
+The most straightforward cost is your hardware and software infrastructure.

 For traditional data warehouses where the hardware is either on premises or in the cloud, you'll need to pay for one or more servers—both the hardware and server software license—and the storage.